smit1988/TabletopGame/README.md

 bugs:
 Fix 1308 frame being default card back.
 Need to make it unique to the deck in case cardback changes.
 Loading a second card back overrides the first
-Haven't tested yet but method of detecting overlapping zone doesn't take into account angle (hitbox will be a 0degree box around the slanted object)
+Haven't tested yet but method of detecting overlapping zone doesn't take into account angle (hitbox will be a 0degree box around the slanted object).
+Fix: when touch, make a 3x3 click object, see what's overlapping that.